AugustDanell/doing_math_with_python/README.md

 Chapter 6 is about drawing differnt geometric figures using patches and also drawing figures with scatter points using different mathematical transformations that transform an input into beautiful patterns.

 Chapter 7 is all about calculus, using sympy to calculate limits, derivatives, solving maximization/minimization problems and more.
+One interesting exercise is to find out if a function F is continous in a point P using left and right limits.